Monkeypox case in Delhi takes India's tally to 4; Centre holds high-level review meeting | Health

 A 34-year-old man from Delhi with no history of foreign travel tested positive for monkeypox, taking India's tally of cases to four and prompting the Centre to hold a high-level review meeting, the government said on Sunday.

-Three cases of monkeypox was earlier reported from Kerala.
-The patient who is presently recovering at a designated isolation centre at the Lok Nayak Jai Prakash (LNJP) Hospital in Delhi had attended a stag party in Manali in Himachal Pradesh recently, official sources told PTI.
-According to official sources, so far nine contacts, including family members of the patients, have been quarantined and they are being followed up.
+Three cases of monkeypox were earlier reported from Kerala.
+The Delhi patient, who is recovering at a designated isolation centre at the Lok Nayak Jai Prakash (LNJP) Hospital in the national capital, had attended a stag party in Manali in Himachal Pradesh recently, official sources told PTI.
+According to them, so far nine contacts, including family members of the patients, have been quarantined and they are being followed up.
 They are asymptomatic as of now.

 ''The person is recovering at the designated isolation centre at the LNJP hospital.
-The close contacts of the case have been identified and are under quarantine following the health ministry guidelines,'' they said.
+The close contacts of the case have been identified and are under quarantine following health ministry guidelines,'' the ministry said.

 ''Public health interventions like identification of the source of infection, enhanced contact tracing, testing, and sensitisation of private practitioners are being carried out.
-A high-level review of the situation has been planned by the Directorate General of Health Sciences on Sunday at 3 pm,'' the ministry said.
+A high-level review of the situation has been planned by the Directorate General of Health Sciences on Sunday at 3 pm,'' it stated.

 The World Health Organisation (WHO) on Saturday declared monkeypox a global public health emergency of international concern.
 Globally, over 16,000 cases of monkeypox have been reported from 75 countries and there have been five deaths so far.